seanbreckenridge/mal-id-cache/README.md

 `pipenv shell` to enter the virtualenv

-Initialize the cache (only required if you deleted `cache.json`): `python3 generate.py init`

-Keep the cache updated: `python3 generate.py run`
+Generate and keep the cache updated: `python3 generate.py run`

 If you're trying to debug, you can modify the jikan requests last in cache by modifying the `CACHE_EXPIRE` variables in [env.dist](./env.dist), or delete the cache for `jikan-rest` by doing: